‘Atmospheric river’ dumps heavy rain, snow across California | Federal News Network

 SACRAMENTO, Calif.
-(AP) — A powerful storm Saturday ushered in the new year in California, with much of the state witnessing drenching rain or heavy snowfall that was snarling traffic and closing highways.
+(AP) — A powerful storm brought drenching rain or heavy snowfall to much of California on Saturday, snarling traffic and closing highways as the state prepared to usher in a new year.

 SACRAMENTO, Calif.
-(AP) — A powerful storm Saturday ushered in the new year in California, with much of the state witnessing drenching rain or heavy snowfall that was snarling traffic and closing highways.
+(AP) — A powerful storm brought drenching rain or heavy snowfall to much of California on Saturday, snarling traffic and closing highways as the state prepared to usher in a new year.

-The so-called atmospheric river storm was pulling in a long and wide plume of moisture from the Pacific Ocean, and flooding and rock slides triggered by the storm closed portions of roads across northern California.
+The so-called atmospheric river storm was pulling in a long and wide plume of moisture from the Pacific Ocean.
+Flooding and rock slides closed portions of roads across Northern California.

+A Sacramento Municipal Utility District online map showed more than 153,000 customers were affected by power outages on Saturday.
+“SMUD crews are responding to outages across the region during this powerful winter storm,” the utility said in a Twitter message, adding that it was preparing additional resources while working to restore power.

 “We’re seeing a lot of flooding,” Carpenter said.